 Other Natural Calming Solutions

-For cats that don't react well to clothing, then Omega Alpha E-Z Rest is going to be a less invasive solution for your cat's stress.
+Omega Alpha E-Z Rest is another easy and non-invasive solution for your cat's stress.
 This formula uses a blend of three nervines helps to balance the central nervous system to keep your kitty calm.
-By promoting restfulness in your cat, you can safely quell stress and help your cat stay calm in the presence of anxiety triggers.
+By promoting restfulness in your cat, you can safely quell stress and help cat stay calm in the presence of anxiety triggers.

 Other Tips for Calming Down a Cat